Azure/acr-builder/README.md

 `--no-publish` Specify if the current run is a dry run and no publish is needed upon build success

 ##### Build Environment
-By setting environment variable with parameter `--build-env <VAR_NAME>=<VAR_VALUE>`, the builder would be aware of the environmental variables throughout the build and the environment will be set for all child processeses.
-ACR builder has a set of reserved environment varialbes such as `ACR_BUILD_BUILD_NUMBER` and `ACR_BUILD_DOCKER_REGISTRY` mentioned in the parameteters paragraph.
+By setting environment variable with parameter `--build-env <VAR_NAME>=<VAR_VALUE>`, the builder would be aware of the environmental variables throughout the build and the environment will be set for all child processes.
+ACR builder has a set of reserved environment varialbes such as `ACR_BUILD_BUILD_NUMBER` and `ACR_BUILD_DOCKER_REGISTRY` mentioned in the parameters paragraph.
 The user will set them by passing in the optional parameters `--build-number` and `--docker-registry` and they cannot be overriden with `--build-env`

 Furthermore, ACR builder also populates the following variables during build so the child process can make use of these values: